WheatonCS/Lexos/BackendProgrammingGuide.md

 ## <a name='std'></a> Back-end Program Structure and Programming Standards

-* Notice Lexos project are not completely following this guide for now.
+* Notice Lexos project is not completely following this guide for now.

 ### description of trivial stuff for the back-end (optional reading):